ParrotParrot

 When you run Parrot in local mode, two things happen on-device:

-• Transcription uses Whisper.cpp - a C++ port of OpenAI's Whisper model that runs natively on Apple Silicon and Intel Macs.
-It uses Core ML and Metal acceleration on Apple Silicon for near-real-time performance.
+• Transcription — your voice is converted to text using a speech-to-text engine that runs natively on Apple Silicon and Intel Macs.
+On Apple Silicon it uses Metal acceleration for near-real-time performance.

 No audio leaves your machine.
 No text is sent anywhere.
 After the initial model download, you don't even need an internet connection.